-- Accuracy of Treatment including correct torque, speed, distance, direction, and response to user control - Availability of Isotonic, Isometric, Continuous Passive Motion (CPM), and Isokinetic resistance modes - In the CPM mode, tool travel is limited to the range set by the user. - Exercise Head can travel up and down on the column and can be tilted to allow patient positioning required for the evaluation or treatment. - The application provides feedback on torque applied by the user, speed applied by the user, and distance traveled. - Accuracy of Output such as reports that must provide accurate graphs and numeric measurements.
-Display of real time activity must reflect activity of system and database must accurately store data. - Recovery in that the system must be able to shut down in case patient is unresponsive and the system must not apply excessive forces when in failure mode.
+- Accuracy of Treatment including correct torque, speed, distance, direction, and response to user control - Availability of Isotonic, Isometric, Continuous Passive Motion (CPM), and Isokinetic resistance modes - In the CPM mode, tool travel is limited to the range set by the user. - Exercise Head can travel up and down on the column and can be tilted to allow patient positioning required for measurement or exercise. - The application provides feedback on torque applied by the user, speed applied by the user, and range of motion. - Accuracy of output such as reports that must provide graphs and numeric measurements.
+Display of real time activity must reflect activity of system and database must accurately store data. - Recovery in that the system must be able to shut down in case patient needs to stop the exercise - The system must not apply excessive forces when in failure mode.